-In China, Lu Yu brought a new craze for sophisticated tea-things such as teacups, tea sets, and utensils.
-This Tang dynasty tea-making set is extravagated from the Famen Temple of China recently.
+Lu Yu brought a new craze for sophisticated tea-things such as teacups, tea sets, and utensils in China.
+This Tang Dynasty tea-making set was excavated from the Famen Temple of China.

-During the Song dynasty (960-1279 A.D.), Cooked tea evolved into Whipped tea, in which tea was whipped by hand until tiny bubbles formed into a head of foam.
-A tea latte without milk was born!
+During the Song Dynasty, Cooked tea evolved into Whipped tea, in which tea was whipped by hand until tiny bubbles formed into a head of foam.
+Thus, a tea latte without milk was born!
+(Hello Starbucks.)

 Step 5.
 Zen Tea Ceremony or Japanese Tea Ceremony

-Zen and tea have gone together like hand in glove since ancient China.
-The Zen Tea Ceremony was said to have originated at the Mount Tai temple in Shandong province in China.
-Then this Zen ritual spread from temple to temple throughout China.
+The Zen Tea Ceremony originated at the Mount Tai temple in Shandong province.
+Then this tea ritual spread from temple to temple throughout China.

-When Japanese monk scholars came to China to study during the Tang dynasty, they took tea as souvenirs back to Japan.
-Tea grew from there.
-Learn more about the history of Japanese tea culture here.
+When Japanese monk scholars visited China during the Tang dynasty, they took tea back to Japan.

-Around the mid-1600s (or Qing Dynasty), Buddhist monks invented Oolong tea.
+Around the mid-1600s (Qing Dynasty), Buddhist monks invented Oolong tea.
 And a new tea-tasting ritual was born!
-The Gong Fu Cha Ceremony (some people may call it Kung Fu Tea or Kung Fu Cha) was used to appreciate this semi-fermented tea fully.
-Learn more about the invention of Oolong tea in Wuyi Tea Culture.
+The Gong Fu Cha Ceremony was created to fully appreciate this semi-fermented tea.

 The practice of Gong Fu Cha spread throughout the southern regions of China.
 Today, this widely practiced tea-tasting ritual varies from region to region due to local customs.